kekeh/vsdatatable/README.md

 * built in global filter
 * column filter can be optionally added by using a HTML template
 * the global and the column filter works also if the data is paginated from the external data source
-* contain and exact match can be used
+* contain, exact and date range match can be used
 * internal filtering uses AngularJS filter

 ### 3. sorting